imixs/imixs-mvn-repo/README.md

     	</server>

-###Project Configuration
+###Project Configuration - maven pom.xml

-The project configuration to enable the deploymen of artefacts into the imixs-github-repo looks like this:
+The project setup to deployment an artefact into the imixs-github-repo is configured in the project pom.xml and looks like follows:

       .....
       	<properties>